Do's and Don'ts for College Freshmen

 Do: Buy used textbooks

 College is already expensive without including the cost of textbooks.
 Depending on your classes, one new textbook alone could cost over $200!
-Purchasing used books can save you a lot of money and let you put that money to other things.
-There are many online student resources provided by your school, or even Amazon.com to purchase used or discounted textbooks.
+Purchasing used books — or renting them — can save you a lot of money.
+There are many resources for used, electronic and rental textbooks, including your college bookstore, Amazon, and other online sites.

-Colleges typically offer many student resources around campus, whether it is a writing center, librarians, tutors, study groups, or counselors.
-Make sure to use the many campus resources available to you -- reach out online if necessary -- as they may improve both your academic and personal college experience.
+Various student resources are available on most college campuses, including writing centers, librarians, tutors, study groups, health services, and counselors.
+If you need help navigating available resources, check in with your residential advisor or the student affairs office.
+Make sure to use the many campus resources available to you — reach out online if necessary — as they may improve both your academic and personal college experience.

 By going out and exploring your campus, you can learn so much about your environment and the students in it!
 Keep an open mind about trying new things, joining clubs, and getting involved in campus activities.
 This will help making friends easier, some of whom could become lifelong friends.

 Don’t procrastinate in doing your schoolwork!
 Procrastinating is how you get behind which, in turn, can affect your grades and academic performance.
 Professors are not as lenient as high school teachers and typically won’t accept any late work.
-Also, if you turn in an assignment that you started last minute, the content may not be as well-thought-out had you prepared and started it sooner.
+Also, if you turn in an assignment that you started last-minute, the content may not be as well-thought-out or presented had you prepared and started it sooner.
+Here are some tips for avoiding procrastination.

 Some professors or instructors recommend additional books that are not required for the course.
-It may be a good idea to reach out to the professor or someone who has taken that class to find out which books are actually needed.
+It may be a good idea to reach out to the professor or to someone who has taken the class to confirm which books are actually required.
+Be sure to convey to professors, however, that you want to do well in the class but you'd like to keep yours costs down.

 Your first semester is about adjusting to a new environment, getting comfortable with college-level classes, and learning what works for you.
 Overscheduling could be overwhelming and could make it hard to keep up.